MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub-data-owners.md

 * **Data catalog**: Opens a new tab to the Microsoft Purview governance portal.

 > [!NOTE]
-> For more information about the Purview capabilites that are available for Fabric users and administrators, see [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md)
+> For more information about the Purview capabilites that are available for Fabric data owners, see [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md)

 ## Considerations and limitations